 The Island's Best Courts

-Elbow Beach Bermuda Resort and Spa has five plexi paved courts in a stunning setting quite close to the beach but shielded by tall, evergreen casuarina and palm trees.
+Elbow Beach Bermuda Resort and Spa has a tennis facility offering five plexipave courts in a stunning setting quite close to the beach but shielded by tall, evergreen casuarinas and palm trees.
 There’s a pro shop, bathrooms and courtside water coolers.
-It’s a family-run enterprise headed by genial veteran player and tutor David Lambert; his two daughters also coach and rank among the island’s best players.
+It’s a family-run enterprise headed by husband and wife duo Laverne and Braxton Stowe.
+(The pair also manage the twin courts at Newstead Belmont Hills.)

 A sprinkling of top resorts have their own courts.

 While every guest in Bermuda is considered a VIP, only the privileged few get to play on the court at magnificent Government House, official home of the Governor, the Queen’s on-island representative.
-It helps if you’re a British Prime Minister; Tony Blair swung his racquet here while enjoying a brief respite from the Iraq War.
+Former British Prime Minister Tony Blair is among dignitaries who have swung a racquet here.

 The Pomander Gate Tennis Club, just a few minutes outside Hamilton, welcomes guests as temporary members.
-There are five hard courts and, if you lose in straights sets, you can console yourself with a cocktail at the bar or enjoy some ping-pong.
+There are four hard courts and, if you lose in straights sets, you can console yourself with a cocktail at the bar.
+A fifth court was converted to four pickleball courts – a sport that combines a badminton-sized court with a modified tennis net.
+Players volley with oversized plastic, table-tennis bats and a plastic ball with holes.

 Tennis + Golf